-We recruited 36 participants that were qualified7 in legal practice.
-Specifically, eight were lawyers, and the others were students in law school.
+We recruited 36 participants that were qualified in legal practice.
+Specifically, eight were lawyers and the others were students in law school.
 They were native Chinese speakers and familiar with legal case retrieval.
-Considering the workload, we assigned each participant three main search tasks along with a warm-up training.
+Considering the workload, we assigned each participant 3 main search tasks along with a warm-up training.
 On average, it took about 1.5 hours for each participant to complete the tasks.
-We carefully designed the way of task assignment.
-In the end, each participant completed tasks of three different intents, and each task was completed by nine different participants.
+We carefully designed the assignment that each participant completed tasks of three different intents, and each task was completed by nine different participants.
 Tasks were shown in a random order to balance the order effects [25, 47].
 A pivot study involving two additional participants was conducted ahead to ensure the experimental design worked well.

 5.1.2 Procedure.
-First, we introduced the entire experimental procedure.
+First of all, we introduced the entire experimental procedure.
 After signing the consent form, the participant was directed to a warm-up task to get familiar with the experimental settings.
 Then, the participant moved on to the three main tasks.
-Each task consists of the following four steps:
+Each task consists of the following four steps.

 Step1.
 The participant was provided with the query case description and the question.
-They were instructed to search for relevant cases that could help answer the question.
-After reading the
+She was instructed to search for relevant cases that could help her answer the question.
+After reading the case background and the

-7They passed the "National Uniform Legal Profession Qualification Examination."
+&lt;sup>7They passed the "National Uniform Legal Profession Qualification Examination"

 Option Description Relevance The relevance to the query.
-If the retrieved case satisfies the user's search intent, then it is considered relevant, otherwise irrelevant.
+If the retrieved case satisfies the user's search intent, it is considered relevant otherwise irrelevant.
 Diversity The diversified content or opinions, e.g., providing different information or opinions beyond the cases that have been retrieved.
 Authority The authority of the retrieved case, e.g., the court level involved in the case.
-Timeliness The time-related factors of the retrieved case, e.g., the time at which the case happened or was judged.
-Region The region-related factors of the retrieved case, e.g., the region in which the case happened or was judged.
+Timeliness The time-related factors of the retrieved case, e.g., the time that the case hap- pened or was judged.
+Region The region-related factors of the retrieved case, e.g., the region that the case happened or was judged.
 Inspiration The inspiration of the result, e.g., providing ideas of identifying useful cases or formulating queries.
 Ranking The ranking position of the result.

 Table 5.
-Descriptions of Options in the User Study (Step 4)
+Descriptions of options in the user study (Step4).

-case background and the question, the participant filled in a pre-search questionnaire to report their perceived task difficulty on a 5-point Likert-type scale.
+question, the participant filled in a pre-search questionnaire to report her perceived task difficulty on a 5-point Likert-type scale.

 Step2.
 The participant was directed to the experimental search engine.
-The participant could conduct legal case retrieval as freely as they usually did, such as querying, clicking, turning pages, and so on.
-The participant could finish the search session once they found enough results or could not find more.
+The participant could conduct legal case retrieval freely as she usually did, such as querying, clicking, turning pages, and so on.
+The participant could finish the search session once she found enough results or could not find more.

 Step3.
 The participant was directed to a post-task questionnaire that contained two questions.
-The first is to ask for their perceived satisfaction regarding the entire search session on a 5-point scale.
+The first is to ask for her perceived satisfaction regarding the entire search session on a 5-point scale.
 The second requires the participant to summarize the retrieved results and answer the task question.
 This question is to ensure the participant accomplished the search tasks seriously.